zdravkov/kendo-docs/api/wrappers/jsp/datasource/aggregate.md

 ---

 # \<kendo:dataSource-aggregate\>

-A JSP tag representing Kendo Aggregate.
+Sets fields on which initial aggregates should be calculated

 #### Example
     <kendo:dataSource>
         <kendo:dataSource-aggregate></kendo:dataSource-aggregate>
     </kendo:dataSource>

+## Configuration Attributes

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:dataSource-aggregateItem

 Sets fields on which initial aggregates should be calculated

-More documentation is available at [kendo:dataSource-aggregateItem](/api/wrappers/jsp/datasource/aggregateitem).
+More documentation is available at [kendo:dataSource-aggregateItem](datasource/aggregateitem).

 #### Example

     <kendo:dataSource-aggregate>
         <kendo:dataSource-aggregateItem></kendo:dataSource-aggregateItem>
     </kendo:dataSource-aggregate>